nndergunov/deliveryApp/app/services/restaurant/README.md

-# kitchen service
+# restaurant service

-Will handle receiving orders at a restaurant, estimate cooking time and at a later cooking steps find and get a courier.
+Is used to store info about restaurants and menus.